raohmaru/paprika-tween/README.md

 const mixer = new Mixer();
 // Put the spices in the mixer mixer.add(spice1, spice2)
-// And start the tweening
+     // And start the tweening at the time 0 .start(0);
-     .start(0);
 // Advance to time 25
 mixer.frame(25);